 This scenery is by far one of the most beautiful things you’ll ever see – don’t leave Raja Ampat without a picture of that!

 The Piaynemo Islands in the West of Raja Ampat are a great spot for visitors.
 There are various viewpoints but the most popular one is Telaga Bintang.
 It’ll give you a fantastic view of the little islands in front of it.

 The Wayag Islands in the North of Raja Ampat are less visited and a bit more complicated to reach.
 But it’s definitely worth it.
 The view from up there is as phenomenal as in Piaynemo Islands – if not even better!

 4. Amazing sunsets & a stunning night sky

 Let’s be honest: will we ever be tired of watching sunsets?

 If you think you’ve seen the most beautiful ones already, come to Raja Ampat.
-Every evening will be another surprise on what nature has to offer.
+Every evening will be another surprise at what nature has to offer.
 Golden skies and deep red and violet clouds will get you in the right mood for the evening.

 The sky will leave you speechless, not only at sunset time.
-If you have a clear night without clouds and moon, you’ll be able to see the most perfect sky you’ve ever seen!
+If you have a clear night without clouds and a moon, you’ll be able to see the most perfect sky you’ve ever seen!
 Millions of stars and sometimes the Milky Way will become visible.
 Even better if you don’t have any disturbing lights around you!